ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

  1: 0x1012e4da5 node::Abort() (.cold.1) [/usr/local/bin/node]
 ```

+This issue has not been fixed yet, however, there is a workaround for this.
 Increasing the available memory for Node.js using the `--max_old_space_size` modifier should resolve the problem.

 ```bash
 node --max_old_space_size=4096 node_modules/.bin/react-scripts build